Supersonic-Sites/leachanel/content/en/services.md

       - service: How to you make holy water?
         desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
 Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: Mani & Pedi Combo
+        desc: |-
+          <strong>Duration: 2 hours</strong><br>
+          Get a regular manicure & pedicure combination for $70.00
+      - service: GEL Mani + Pedicure Combo
+        desc: >-
+          <strong>Duration: 2 hours 15 minutes</strong><br>

+          Save some money by booking a *classic pedicure* paired with a gel/shellac manicure to receive the combo price.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
+      - service: How to you make holy water?
+        desc: You boil the hell out of it. orem ipsum dolor sit amet consectetur adipisicing elit.
+Quas cupiditate laboriosam fugiat.
     cta_link: https://squareup.com/appointments/book/lkzsutw147ekig/LS5KRH7VEZTBB/services
     bg_color: lightgreen
     cta_select: true